guriandoro/docker/sysbench/README.md

 ...
 ```
 To see a full list of variables, check the entrypoint.sh file, or each container's documentation (disclaimer: may be incomplete).

-In future versions, it will be possible to set arguments for the sysbench command in the `docker run` command.